Online Nursing Programs in Hawaii

 To gain prescriptive authority, APRNs must also complete 30 hours of advanced pharmacology coursework as part of their master's degree program.
-Additionally, applicants need national certification from one of the following:
+Additionally, applicants need national certification from one of the following organizations:

 Once these steps have been completed, applicants must fill out Hawaii's application for APRN Recognition.

 To renew a Hawaii nursing license, current APRNs must submit a renewal every two years.
-Hawaii APRN licenses expire on June 30 of odd-numbered years; therefore, APRNs must provide evidence of their current national certification in order to renew.
+Hawaii APRN licenses expire on December 31 of odd-numbered years.
+Additionally, APRNs must provide evidence of their current national certification in order to renew.

 Those with prescriptive authority must complete 30 hours of continuing education, with at least 22 hours in their practice specialty, and eight hours in pharmacology.
 APRNs without prescriptive authority don't have continuing education requirements set forth by the state but may have requirements to maintain through their certifying board.

 How Many Online Nursing Schools Are in Hawaii?